Home โ€บ Blog โ€บ Science

 Here is a thought experiment.
 Imagine you are a wolf in the wild.
 Being big helps you hunt, fight rivals, and survive harsh conditions.
 But being big also means you need more food, which is risky if prey is scarce.
 Evolution has to balance these pressures.

 Domestic dogs do not face the same survival pressures as wolves, but they still carry the genetic legacy of their ancestors.
 Large size was selected for in certain breeds because humans wanted guard dogs, hunting dogs, war dogs.
 Longevity was not the priority.
 Impressiveness was.
+And honestly, that annoys me.
+We bred these dogs for size and power without considering what it cost them in lifespan.

-What Can You Actually Do About It?
+What You Can Actually Do

 Okay, enough science.
 You have a large dog.
 You want them to live as long as possible.
 What actually helps?

+Keep them lean.
 This is the single most important thing.
 Overweight large dogs have dramatically more joint problems, heart issues, and cancer risk.
 I am talking about a difference of years in lifespan.
 Studies consistently show that lean dogs live longer than overweight ones, and the effect is stronger in large breeds.

 How lean?
 You should be able to feel their ribs without pressing hard.
 There should be a visible waist when viewed from above.
 If your vet says "he could lose a few pounds," listen.
 Do not give in to those begging eyes.
 They will live longer if you do not.

+Feed a quality diet.
 Large breed puppies especially need controlled calcium and phosphorus levels.
 Too much calcium causes rapid bone growth, which stresses joints and can lead to developmental orthopedic diseases.
 Use a food formulated for large breed puppies, not generic puppy food.

+Exercise smart, not hard.
 Large dogs need exercise, but high-impact stuff is rough on their joints.
 Avoid letting puppies jump from heights or run on hard surfaces for long periods.
-Adult dogs should get regular moderate exercise โ walking, swimming, gentle play โ but not marathon running or extreme agility unless they are specifically conditioned for it.
+Adult dogs should get regular moderate exercise โ€” walking, swimming, gentle play โ€” but not marathon running or extreme agility unless they are specifically conditioned for it.

 Swimming is basically the perfect exercise for large dogs.
 Low impact, full body workout, and most dogs love it.
 If you have access to a pool, lake, or beach, use it.
+I recommend this to almost every large breed owner I see.
+Some listen.
+Some do not.
+The ones who listen have better outcomes.
+That is not opinion.
+That is observation from 12 years of practice.

+Joint supplements.
 Glucosamine, chondroitin, and MSM have decent evidence for supporting joint health in large breeds.
-Start them early โ do not wait until your dog is limping.
+Start them early โ€” do not wait until your dog is limping.
 Prevention is way easier than treatment.

+Regular vet checkups.
 Large breeds should see the vet twice a year once they hit senior status (around 6-7 for most large dogs).
 Blood work can catch kidney issues, liver problems, and thyroid disorders early.
 X-rays can spot joint degeneration before it causes pain.
 Early detection means early treatment, which means more good years.

 The Hard Truth